 About the Book

-When Your Teen Has an Eating Disorder discusses the complicated concepts surrounding eating disorders in teens in a non-clinical manner, so it can be more easily understood.
-The book provides helpful information about eating disorders, an overview of various treatment options, and goes into depth about a unique and well-studied treatment called Family-Based Treatment (FBT).
+When Your Teen Has an Eating Disorder discusses the complicated concepts surrounding eating disorders in teens in a non-clinical manner.
+The book provides an overview of various treatment options.
+It goes into depth about a unique and well-studied treatment called Family-Based Treatment (FBT).

-The author of the book, Dr. Lauren Mulheim, owns a counseling and training center in southern California called Eating Disorder Therapy LA.
+The author of the book, Dr. Lauren Mulheim, owns a counseling and training center in southern California.
 She uses Family-Based Treatment in her clinic and has been instrumental in training many of the eating disorder therapists in the Los Angeles area and beyond.
-She is currently serving on the advisory panel of FEAST (an organization providing support to families of those impacted by eating disorders) and is a regular speaker at national eating disorder conferences.
+And she is currently serving on the advisory panel of FEAST (an organization for parents).
+She is a regular speaker at national eating disorder conferences.

-If you are a parent worried about your child and unsure how to help them overcome their eating disorder, or a clinician wanting to learn more about FBT, this book is a must-read.
-As an eating disorder therapist myself, I recommend this book to all of the families that I work with and to other clinicians.
-It will be a great resource and provide a glimmer of hope to you on your journey.
+If you are a parent worried about your child and unsure how to help them overcome their eating disorder, this book is a must-read.
+As an eating disorder therapist myself, I recommend this book to all of the families that I work with.
+It is a great resource and provides a glimmer of hope to you on your journey.

 What is discussed in When Your Teen Has an Eating Disorder?